mage-os/generate-mirror-repo-js/README.md

 ## Updating a mirror with a new release

 If you are using cached git repositories, be sure to fetch the latest tags.
+In case you didn't specify a repository cache directory when generating the image, this step can be skipped as the repositories will be cloned again while updating the mirror.

-For example, if the git repos are cached in a directory `./repositories`, run the following command:
+For example, to fetch the latest release tags, if the git repos are cached in a directory `./repositories`, run the following command:

 ```sh
 cd repositories